Zhenghangxu/Converse/README.md

 You can start editing the pages by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+## What If I just want the data?
+You can go to [Open FDA](https://open.fda.gov/data/downloads/) and download the JSON files.

 ## Tech Stack & APIs
 - Upstash Vector store for vector db
 - AWS Dynamodb for User DB
-- Upstash Redis for caching chat history
+- Upstash Redis for caching chat history (To be migrated to AWS)
+- Lucia Auth for session management (WIP)
+- Next UI as component library
-- Toether AI's xxx model for chat functionality
+- Vercel AI SDK for chat streaming and error handling
+- markdown-it for markdown formatting (to be polished)
+- `Meta-Llama-3-8B` for chat functionality, using together ai (To be migrated to AWS Bedrock)
 - (WIP) Semantic Router running on AWS Lamda to guardrail discussion and manage the attention (e.g. when to switch topic and when to referenece db)